vegaprotocol/specs/protocol/0065-floating-point-consensus.md

 Implement the following state variable update events:

-- market enactment, this should trigger risk factor calculation,
+- market enactment
-- time-based trigger, governed by network parameter `network.floatingPointUpdates.delay` set by default to `5m`.
-For each market the clock should start ticking at the end of the opening auction and then reset by any event that "recalculates all".
-This event should recalculate all,
+- time-based trigger, governed by network parameter `network.floatingPointUpdates.delay` set by default to `5m` - for each market the clock should start ticking at the end of the opening auction and then reset by any update event,
-- opening auction sees uncrossing price for first time: probabilities of trading and price monitoring should be calculated,
+- opening auction sees uncrossing price for first time,
-- auction (of any type) ending: probabilities of trading and price monitoring should be calculated.
+- auction (of any type) ending.

 ## Current floating-point dependencies